phpmyadmin/localized_docs/source/faq.rst

 1.19 I can't run the "display relations" feature because the script seems not to know the font face I'm using!
 --------------------------------------------------------------------------------------------------------------

-The "TCPDF" library we're using for this feature requires some special files to use font faces.
+The :term:`TCPDF` library we're using for this feature requires some special files to use font faces.
 Please refers to the `TCPDF manual
 <http://www.tcpdf.org/>`_ to build these files.